cx-prog-lang/.github/features/auto_default.md

 ### Considered C Design Principle

- - Variables are left uninitialized by default.
+Variables are left uninitialized by default.

 ### Legacy C Compatibility

- - Level: Transparent

-This feature is transparent to legacy C code, as declaring a variable named `default` has been invalid in C.
+This feature is **transparent** to non-exotic legacy C code (unless it redefines `default` with a macro), as declaring a variable named `default` has been invalid in C.